NOTE: The Storm Chasing course is currently on hold until a qualified instructor can be found. We hope to be offering it again very soon!

 The Department of the Earth Sciences is excited to offer this two-week, faculty-led excursion through the Great Plains of North America in early June, near the peak of tornado season in the region.
 Ours is the first storm chasing program in New York State to be offered for college credit.
 The main objective of this program is to provide a hands-on, practical experience of observing the formation, development, and structure of severe weather phenomena, something that cannot be accomplished in a traditional classroom environment.

 The program will start from a "base city" located in the Midwest/Great Plains of the United States.
 From that point, students will be constantly on the move, on board a 12 or 15 passenger van, seeking a safe position to observe the development of severe thunderstorms.
-The meteorology faculty member who leads this course, Dr. Gustavo Pereira, has several of years of experience chasing thunderstorms in this region.
 Cutting-edge technology and real-time satellite-fed data are used to properly position the vehicle and safely observe these storms.
 The general geographical area that may be traveled during this program extends from the Mississippi River to the Rocky Mountains, and approximately from I-40 northward to the Trans-Canada Highway.